yohe/CLI-DevTool/README.md

  * [Japanese page.](http://yohe.github.io/CLI-DevTool/index_jp.html)

 # Description of Software
 This software is development tool for creating console.
-The created console has the following features.
+The created console has the following features:

 * Command-Name completion by tab key
 * Parameter completion by tab key
     - This is programable at each command.